allank/dotfiles/README.md

  - Run `./mklocal.sh` - this should copy the base `flake.nix` and `home.nix` into the root directory of the repo and personalise for your current user and system.
  - In this repo run: `nix run github:nix-community/home-manager -- switch --flake .`

+*Note:* Currently under `Darwin` the Home Manager install tries to compile `wezterm` and fails.
+The `mklocal.sh` script currently comments out the `wezterm` package until I can add a more elegant workaround.

 ## Usage

 ### Using Nix and Home Manager